brent-edwards-online/siama/README.md

 ```
 "SiamaLocal": "Server=(localdb)\\mssqllocaldb;Database=Siama;Trusted_Connection=True;MultipleActiveResultSets=true"
 ```
-To create the database and seed with dummy date go to project folder
+To create the database and seed with dummy data go to project folder and run

-Run:
 ```
 dotnet ef database update
 ```